fredrik-pettersson/Capstone-Project-Final-Report/README.md

 ![feature data sets](https://github.com/fredrik-pettersson/Capstone-Project-Final-Report/assets/146313002/acdf410c-4daf-41a8-8c18-5d74451d161d)

+The data analysis was done in two phases.
+In the first phase, the predictive performance of Logistic Regression, KNN, Decision Tree, and SVM models were evaluated against the full and reduced feature sets.
+Hypermodel optimization with GridSearchCV was applied on the more challenging reduced feature set in an attempt to improve the performance.
+Models were trained both for the general case involving matches with all ATP players and for the special case of matches only played by a certain player such as Novak Djokovic.
+The Python code for the first phase is available in the file "Capstone Project Fredrik Pettersson 021824d.ipynb".

+In the second phase, two additional methods, Random Forest and Neural Networks, were introduced in an attempt to improve the prediction performance of the reduced feature set applied to a dataset specifically containing 747 matches played by Novak Djokovic during 2010 to 2022.
+In an attempt to further improve the accuracy, all the 206 opponents that Djokovic faced were binary encoded using dummy variables, which increased the total number of features to 220.
+The Python code for the second phase is availabe in the file "Capstone Project Fredrik Pettersson 031324.ipynb".

 # Results
-I found that the strongest predictors that differentiate winners from losers include 1) Number of breakpoints lost while serving as a percentage of total serve points (on average 2.8% vs 3.7% for winners and losers, respectively), and 2) Number of first serves that resulted in a winning point as a percentage of total serve points (on average 46% vs 43% for winners and losers, respectively), based on a total of 1105 five-set matches played between 2010 and 2022 (see charts below with winning player on x-axis and losing player on y-axis):
+I found that the strongest predictors that differentiate winners from losers include 1) Number of breakpoints lost while serving as a percentage of total serve points (on average 2.8% vs 3.7% for winners and losers, respectively), and 2) Number of first serves that resulted in a winning point as a percentage of total serve points (on average 46% vs 43% for winners and losers, respectively), based on a total of 1105 five-set matches played between 2010 and 2022.

+The charts below show the winning player on x-axis and losing player on y-axis.
+In the first chart, the percentage of breakpoints lost is skewed with the loser having a higher percentage of break points lost than the winner.
+Similarly, the second chart shows how the percentage of first serves won is skewed towards the winner:
 ![bpLostPerct](https://github.com/fredrik-pettersson/Capstone-Project-Final-Report/assets/146313002/d413ee9b-c65a-4b39-ae2a-f9ef6300d003)

 ![1stWonPerct](https://github.com/fredrik-pettersson/Capstone-Project-Final-Report/assets/146313002/790733db-8363-4a8f-aef5-6214cd8ca8ed)

-Other characteristics such as age of the players and duration of the matches did not seem to have any significant impact on the match outcomes (see charts below):
+Other characteristics such as age of the players and duration of the matches did not seem to have any significant skews or impact on the match outcomes (see charts below):

 ![winner age vs loser age](https://github.com/fredrik-pettersson/Capstone-Project-Final-Report/assets/146313002/ad1038ca-7390-4c2d-8350-15153ad8504e)